We aim to provide an excellent quality of service at all times. If you are unsatisfied with any area of our service, please let us know immediately.

 Complaints to the Legal Ombudsman

-If you are unhappy with the outcome of our investigation and you fall within its jurisdiction you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
-The Ombudsman is not usually able to consider your complaint until it has first been investigated by Chambers.
-Please note the timeframe for referral of complaints to the Ombudsman as set out at paragraph above.
+Suppose you are unhappy with our investigation’s outcome and fall within its jurisdiction.
+In that case, you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, after we consider your complaint.
+The Ombudsman can usually consider your complaint once Chambers has first investigated it.
+Please note the timeframe for referral of complaints to the Ombudsman as stated in paragraph 3 above.

 You can write to them at Legal Ombudsman PO Box 6806, Wolverhampton WV1 9WJ Telephone number: 0300 555 0333